tbrondani/aws-cloud-challenge/baby-steps/readme.md

 # Task 4

-Access the instance and install apache, modify the default apache page to say "I did it".
+Access the instance(by hand) and install apache, modify the default apache page to say "I did it".

+# End od Baby Steps!

+Congratulations for finishing the first part of the challange !

+Ok, now you have familiarized yourself with AWS and a tiny bit of it's services, try creating everything using terraform.